mjopenglsdl/random_talker/README.md

 * **pug** Template Engine

 # Motivation
-Each member in our developer team have to tive a tech-talk each Wednesday.
-I decided to make **nodejs** program that keeps track of whom has talked, and whom has not talked.
+Each member in our developer team have to give a tech-talk on every Wednesday.
+I decided to make a **nodejs** program that keeps track of whom has talked, and those people that has not talked.

 # Rules
 * Each member gives a talk on Wednesday